johnatcannon/awty-engine/README.md

 **Note**: As of this first release, AWTY Engine does **not yet support iOS devices**.

 I recently got my iPhone and plan to implement iOS support using HealthKit background delivery.
 This will be added in a future release through community contributions.

+## Testing Features

+### 🧪 Test Mode - Coming Soon!
+AWTY Engine will soon include a **test mode** feature to make development and testing easier.
+When test mode is enabled, AWTY will automatically reach the goal after 60 seconds, regardless of the actual number of steps taken.

+This feature will be particularly useful for:
+- **Development**: Test goal completion without walking
+- **Debugging**: Verify notification and callback systems
+- **Demos**: Show functionality without requiring physical activity
+- **UI Testing**: Test app responses to goal completion

+The test mode will maintain the same API interface, simply adding an optional `testMode` parameter to the `startStepTracking()` method.
+This ensures backward compatibility while providing a powerful testing tool for developers.

+**Implementation Status**: Test mode is planned and designed.
+See the [Test Mode Specification](docs/__Test-Mode.md) for detailed implementation plans.

 ## Installation